-These methods are related to the object's set-class and are therefore not available to ToneRow objects.
+These properties are related to the object's set-class and are therefore not available to ToneRow objects, since all tone rows have the same set-class, which is the aggregate of the given modulus.

 - prime The set in prime form.
-(Use the canon method to change the canonical operators used.) - prime\operation Returns a two tuple in the form of (n, m) which would transform the set into its prime form under TnMm using .t\m(n, m) - forte Returns the Forte name of the set. - icv Returns the interval class vector of the set.
+(Use the canon method to change the canonical operators used.) - prime_operation Returns a two tuple in the form of (n, m) which would transform the set into its prime form under TnMm using .t_m(n, m) - forte Returns the Forte name of the set. - icv Returns the interval class vector of the set.
 N.B.
-The first integer represents the number of occurences of IC 0, which some texts omit. - mpartner Returns an unordered PCSet instance, which is the M-partner of the current set, which is a PSet or PCSet. - zpartner Returns an unordered PCSet instance, which is the Z-partner of the current set, which is a PSet or PCSet. - literal\compliment Returns an unordered PCSet, which represents the literal compliment of the set - abstract\compliment Returns an unordered PCSet, which represents the abstract compliment of the set.
+The first integer represents the number of occurences of IC 0, which some texts omit. - ds Returns the degrees of symmetry of the set.
+(The number of Tn/TnI operations for which the set is invariant) - mpartner Returns an unordered PCSet instance, which is the M-partner of the current set, which is a PSet or PCSet. - zpartner Returns an unordered PCSet instance, which is the Z-partner of the current set, which is a PSet or PCSet. - literal_compliment Returns an unordered PCSet, which represents the literal compliment of the set - abstract_compliment Returns an unordered PCSet, which represents the abstract compliment of the set.
 This is the same as the literal compliment in prime form.